Lee Suk-jae

-Lee Suk-jae (Korean: 이석재; born 8 July 2003) is a South Korean footballer currently playing as a midfielder for Havant & Waterlooville.
+Lee Suk-jae (Korean: 이석재; born 8 July 2003) is a South Korean footballer who plays as a midfielder for Havant & Waterlooville.

 Career

 Born in Seoul, Lee moved to Portsmouth as a child, playing for a number of teams locally before joining Portsmouth on a two-year scholarship in 2019.
 He made his senior debut on 10 November 2020 in an EFL Trophy match against West Ham United U21, also playing in the same competition against Cheltenham Town the following month.
-Lee turned down the offer of a professional contract from Pompey at the end of the season and left the club.
-After trials with Sunderland and Brentford, he joined Gosport Borough in November 2021.
-On 15 April 2022, he joined Havant & Waterlooville.
-He joined Salisbury on dual registration in August 2022.
+However, Lee turned down the offer of a professional contract from Pompey at the end of the season and left the club.